 “It will definitely be impossible to tell the difference between Adelaide Tower and full-price housing, and I’m sure residents will be proud to live there.”

-For Howard and Shelforce, such social values and sense of community line up with the company’s own.
+Social values and sense of community line up with Shelforce’s own.

 While making it their mission to help provide quality housing for the wider community, they also lead the way when it comes to ensuring equal employment opportunities by employing and training people with a range of disabilities.
 They are also set to open a dedicated training facility at their factory in Erdington to provide regular work experience placements for students from nearby schools.